 In the U.K., people search for life insurance on Google every 18 seconds.1 Life insurance–related keywords and phrases are searched for even more often – roughly every four seconds.
 Customer demand exists, and these searches represent a tremendous opportunity to reach new customers through direct-to-consumer digital life insurance sales.

 But buying life insurance is a complex process filled with points of friction that can cause customers to simply give up.
 Any company that wants to sell more in the D2C space first needs to attract customers (not a simple task) and second, make it easy and compelling for them to buy a policy.

-At RGAX, we’ve learned how to optimize digital journeys through experimenting with Money for Them, our in-house digital distribution brand.
+At RGAX, we’ve learned how to optimize digital journeys through experimenting with Money for Them and Do it For Them, our in-house digital distribution brands.
 We’ve also explored several other digital initiatives focused on specific customer segments, including millennial women, and pairing D2C life insurance with digital mortgages.

 Over the next few months, we’ll share more on each of these initiatives, but here are a few of the lessons we’ve learned so far:

 6 Key Learnings in D2C Digital Life Insurance

 #1.
 Every part of the journey matters.
 Even the parts you think are tried and tested.
 Reducing friction in D2C sales is all about creating a superior experience for your customers – making it easier for them to progress to the next step.
 Underwriting is part of this and a good example of where a well-designed, customer-centric experience can make a difference.